Jenny Randerson, Baroness Randerson: National Assembly for Wales

 Randerson was elected as Assembly Member for Cardiff Central at the 1999 Assembly Elections beating the Labour candidate Mark Drakeford.
 She served as Minister for Culture, Sport and the Welsh Language in the Liberal Democrat/Labour Partnership Government from 2000 to 2003.
 She was acting Welsh Deputy First Minister from 6 July 2001 to 13 June 2002.
 She was Health and Social Services; Equal Opportunities and Finance Spokeswoman for the Welsh Liberal Democrats during the Second Assembly.
 She chaired Assembly Business and Standing Orders Committees during the Second Assembly.

-Randerson stood for the leadership of the Welsh Liberal Democrats in 2008 but was defeated by Kirsty Williams who gained 60% to Jenny's 40% of the all member ballot.
-In the third Assembly Jenny Randerson was the Liberal Democrat spokesperson on Education, Transport and the Economy.
-She did not seek re-election at the 2011 Assembly elections, with Nigel Howells – her Liberal Democrat successor, being narrowly defeated by Jenny Rathbone.
+Randerson stood for the leadership of the Welsh Liberal Democrats in 2008 but was defeated by Kirsty Williams who gained 60% to Randerson's 40% of the all member ballot.
+In the third Assembly, Randerson was the Liberal Democrat spokesperson on Education, Transport and the Economy.
+She did not seek re-election at the 2011 Assembly elections, saying she was "hopeful of a new role combining my love of campaigning with a slightly less hectic lifestyle."
+Nigel Howells, her Liberal Democrat successor, was narrowly defeated by Jenny Rathbone.

 House of Lords

-On 27 January 2011, she was created a life peer as Baroness Randerson, of Roath Park in the City of Cardiff and was introduced in the House of Lords on 31 January 2011, and sits on the Liberal Democrat benches.
-On 4 September 2012, she was appointed a Parliamentary Under-Secretary of State at the Wales Office.
+On 27 January 2011, Randerson was created a life peer as Baroness Randerson, of Roath Park in the City of Cardiff and was introduced in the House of Lords on 31 January 2011, and sat on the Liberal Democrat benches.
+On 4 September 2012, she was appointed a Parliamentary under-secretary of state at the Wales Office.

-Baroness Randerson is the first female Welsh Liberal Democrat to hold ministerial office at Westminster and the first Welsh Liberal to hold a ministerial post since Gwilym Lloyd-George in 1945.
-Although English by birth and upbringing, she is also the first female non Labour Welsh politician to hold a government post at Westminster.
+Randerson was the first Welsh Liberal to hold a ministerial post since Gwilym Lloyd-George in 1945 and the first Welsh Liberal Democrat woman to hold ministerial office at Westminster.

+Recognition and other roles

+In 2019 Randerson was appointed Chancellor of Cardiff University.